Elucidating the role of tissue-resident immune cells in alveolar epithelial regeneration and lung fibrosis

 Immune mechanisms in lung fibrosis

-My research group studies how immunological responses impact on mechanisms of lung injury and repair.
+My research group studies how immunological responses impact on mechanisms of lung injury, regeneration and repair.
 Our projects are divided into mechanistic and translational studies.
-Broadly, the programme has two aims – (1) to understand the contribution of myeloid cells to lung immunopathology and fibrosis and (2) to bring new treatment and improved management to patients with fibrotic lung diseases focusing on idiopathic pulmonary fibrosis (IPF) and fibrotic sarcoidosis.
+We have two aims – (1) to understand the contribution of immune cells to chronic progressive lung fibrosis and alveolar regneration (2) to use this knowledge to bring new treatment and improved management to patients with fibrotic lung diseases,focusing on idiopathic pulmonary fibrosis (IPF) and fibrotic sarcoidosis.

 Multi-modal characterization of monocytes in idiopathic pulmonary fibrosis reveals a primed type I interferon immune phenotype.
 Fraser E, Denney L, Blirando K, Vuppusetty C, Antanviciute A, Zheng Y, Repapi E, Iotchkova V, Ashley N, St Noble V, Benamore R, Hoyles R, Clelland C, Rastick JM, Hardman CS, Alham NK, Rigby RE, Rehwinkel J, Ho L.P.
 Frontiers Immunology 2021;12:623430.

 A blood atlas of COVID-19 defines hallmarks of disease severity and specificity.
 COvid-19 Multi-omics Blood ATlas (COMBAT) Consortium.
 Cell.
 2022;185(5):916-938.e58.